 Phonics and Spelling

-In Early Years and KS1, our children receive daily phonics provision following the “Letters and Sound” programme.
-Our environments and daily routines celebrate phonics wherever possible so that pupils are completely immersed in the phonemes, spellings, punctuation and grammar and vocabulary linked to their learning.
-Our desire is that our early learners leave KS1 having mastered Phonics Phases 1- 6 and are competent when handling our written code.
-The breakdown below indicates when each specific Phase is taught:
+In Early Years and KS1, our children receive daily phonics provision following the Sounds-Write programme.
+Our environments and daily routines celebrate phonics wherever possible so that pupils are completely immersed in the sounds and spellings linked to their learning.
+Our desire is that our children leave KS1 having mastered the Sounds-Write units and are competent when handling our written code.
+The breakdown below indicates when each specific unit is taught: